noraw/COS424-Assignment2/documentation/readME.txt

 Ananlysis:
-Confidance - standard deviation of 32 input samples calculate r^2 and RMSE for results of each method feature importance - .coef_ distributation of prediction errors
+Confidence - standard deviation of 32 input samples calculate r^2 and RMSE for results of each method feature importance - .coef_ distribution of prediction errors